 2. The land includes a significant tributary of the Carp River.

-3. The land is part of the Carp Ridge.
+3. The land is part of the Carp Hills.

 The process will involve some legal costs and it will take months to obtain the necessary government ecological sensitivity certificate and fair market value assessment.
 However, you will have the comfort and satisfaction of knowing that your land is protected for future generations, and your generosity will be recognized by the government in the form of tax credits.